nissan-ajith-padmakumar/style-guide/javascript/react-jsx-style-guide/style-guide.md

 Do not use words like "image", "photo", or "picture" in `<img>` `alt` props.

-{% hint style="warning" %}
-Why?
+> Why?
 Screenreaders already announce `img` elements as images, so there is no need to include this information in the alt text.
-{% endhint %}

 ```jsx
 // bad